 - How do we make this treatment easy for patients to use?
 A pharmaceutical manufacturer approached us with several options for a new drug’s packaging.
 Over 650 of you spoke up in a survey, picking the most user-friendly choice based on your experience.
 Guess which packaging the pharmaceutical company went with?
 The one the majority of you liked.

 - How do we help patients distinguish their symptoms?
 Another pharmaceutical company wanted to help patients like you understand your symptoms better so you could seek appropriate treatment.
 By partnering with PatientsLikeMe, they found the solution.
 58% (n=221) of patients like you surveyed said that the tools developed by PatientsLikeMe helped you better understand your symptoms and outcomes.
 That insight has led to even more projects – and they really want to hear from you now!

 Thanks to all of you who gave input in these surveys.
 There will be more opportunities to be heard soon, so keep it up.
 The world is finally listening!

-- Filed Under: ALS, Chronic Fatigue Syndrome, Conditions, Epilepsy, Fibromyalgia, HIV/AIDS, Mood Conditions, Multiple Sclerosis, Organ Transplants, Parkinson's Disease, Rare Diseases, Treat Us Right
+- Filed Under: ALS, Chronic Fatigue Syndrome, Conditions, Epilepsy, Fibromyalgia, HIV/AIDS, Mental Health, Multiple Sclerosis, Organ Transplants, Parkinson's Disease, Rare Diseases

 - Tags: drug packaging, graham, healthcare industry, insurance companies, partners, PatientsLikeMe, pharma, pharmaceutical manufacturers, surveys, understand symptoms